BobTorgerson/Leaflet-WMS-Time-Slider/README.md

 Bower
 ----
-Leaflet WMS Dimension Slider can be integrated into your project using [Bower](http://bower.io/) (based on [nodejs](http://nodejs.org/)).
+Leaflet WMS Time Slider can be integrated into your project using [Bower](http://bower.io/) (based on [nodejs](http://nodejs.org/)).
 Run the following to include the LWDS code in your project:
 ```
 npm install -g bower
-bower install git://github.com/BobTorgerson/Leaflet-WMS-Dimension-Slider.git
+bower install git://github.com/BobTorgerson/Leaflet-WMS-Time-Slider.git
 ```